-- Art is valued and promoted through direct teaching and purposeful learning opportunities across different themes throughout the year. - We used planned themes and capitalise on unplanned moments that present themselves to talk about line, shapes, colour, form and texture - We study three contrasting artists (Miro, Kandinsky and Van Gogh) to provide children with opportunities to learn about different techniques and styles. - This provides a stimulus for the development of their own artistic style whilst learning to appreciate and form opinions about different types of art - We deliver weekly observational drawing sessions where drawing skills are modelled and taught.
-This learning is the reflected within the provision where children have opportunities to practice and refine these skills. - For each theme we have identified the artistic knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited.
-We cover the following themes: - All about me through this topic children will learn about lines and shapes through portraits - Minibeasts through this topic children will learn about form through sculpture - Jungle Animals through this topic children will learn about colour and texture through collage and painting - In addition to Art being taught as a discreet subject, opportunities are also provided for children to express their own creative ideas by exploring, experimenting and combining materials to create different effects. - Creative areas, inside and outdoors, are resources with a wide range of tools, media and materials and are organised in a way that encourages children to be independent in their choices and decisions.
-We recognise and use the links between Art and gross and fine motor development and provide vertical surfaces and large areas where children can stand enabling them to have greater stability and more control over the tools they are using. - In the provision adults promote children's creativity and imagination by valuing their ideas and encouraging freedom of expression.
-They support and facilitate children in the application of their artistic knowledge and skills
+- We deliver weekly observational drawing sessions where drawing skills are modelled and taught.
+This learning is then reflected within the provision where children have opportunities to practice and refine these skills. - For each theme we have identified the artistic knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited.
+For example, through: - All About Me the children learn about lines and shapes through portraits - Minibeasts the children learn about colour and texture through collage and painting - Jungle Animals the children learn about colour and texture through collage and printing - In addition to Art being taught as a discreet subject, through our continuous provision, a wealth of varied opportunities are also provided for children to express their own creative ideas by exploring, experimenting and combining materials to create different effects. - Creative areas, inside and outdoors, are resources with a wide range of tools, media and materials and are organised in a way that encourages children to be independent in their choices and decisions. - We recognise and use the links between Art and gross/fine motor development and provide vertical surfaces and large areas where children can stand enabling them to have greater stability and more control over the tools they are using. - In the provision adults promote children's creativity and imagination by valuing their ideas and encouraging freedom of expression.
+They support and facilitate children in the application of their artistic knowledge and skills.